 Heimer Engineering℠ is happy to help you!

 It is hot, the cooling bills are high, and your home or building feels warm.
 Here are a few easy and inexpensive things you can do to improve cooling and reduce air-conditioning costs (number 9 may surprise you):

 - One of the most important things that you can do to keep your home, building, condo, or co-op cool is make sure that windows and skylights are closed when the air-conditioner is running.
 You would be surprised to find how many windows are left slightly open in an average building on hot, humid days.
 Children and cleaning staff may open windows and not close them.

 - Make sure that the heat is not on in any part of the building.
+This means the thermostats must all be in cooling mode and/or set to approximately the same temperature.
+This is a common problem in commercial buildings with multiple heating/cooling zones.
 Cool air blowing on a heating thermostat may cause the heat to come on.

 - Be sure that all electric space heaters are shut off.
 In many offices, staff members run electric space heaters because the office is cold.
+This causes the cooling to run more, and the space heater to run more.
+The end result is higher electric bills.
 Find out why the office space is cold, and fix it.